 Fiat acquired the shattered remnants of Lancia in 1969.
 The Italian car giant was ill-prepared for what it discovered.

-So went the theory anyway – reality proving a good deal more challenging.
-Fiat was already struggling to adopt a fundamental cultural shift from small to larger cars, but with key decision-making power regarding product retained within Fiat’s engineering department, (already known to be ideologically opposed to change), such changes were being resisted.
-Into this political maelstrom, Lancia’s engineers didn’t really stand a chance.
+So went the theory anyway, reality proving a good deal more challenging.
+Fiat was already struggling to adopt a fundamental cultural shift from small to larger cars, but with key decision-making power regarding product retained within Fiat’s engineering department, (already known to be ideologically opposed to change), such moves were being resisted.
+Into this political maelstrom, Lancia didn’t really stand a chance.

-Lancia’s product range had become dated – the flagship Flaminia débuted back in 1957 and their newest model – (the Fulvia) – to 1963.
+Lancia’s product range had become dated – the flagship Flaminia débuted as far back as 1957 and their newest model (the Fulvia) to 1963.
 Due to the crisis within the company, there was little in hand to replace them, necessitating Fiat to start from scratch with the development of a new generation of cars, and in a first for Lancia, cost engineered.
 Agnelli appointed Fiat 130 project engineer, Sergio Camuffo as Lancia’s technical director.

 Sources, quotations & acknowledgements: see part one.